-All security investments present a risk of loss of capital.
+All investment securities present present a risk of loss of capital.
 The Investment Manager manages this risk through a careful selection of equity and debt securities within specified limits.
 The Fund's overall market positions are monitored on a daily basis by the Fund's Investment Manager and are reviewed on a quarterly basis.